-10.7.
-In Level 2 PSA, the source term specifies, for a given accident scenario, the quantity of radioactive material released from the plant to the environment and the kinetics of release.
+10.9.
+In Level 2 PSA, the source term specifies, for a given accident scenario, the amount and composition of radioactive material released from the plant to the environment and the timing, location and kinetic energy of the release.
 Many plant design features and accident phenomena have been recognized to affect the magnitude and characteristics of source terms for severe accidents.
-These include fixed plant design characteristics, such as configuration of the fuel and the control assembly and material composition, core power density and distribution, fuel burnup and concrete composition.
+These include fixed plant design characteristics, such as configuration of the fuel and the control assembly and material composition, core power density and distribution, fuel burnup and concrete composition as well as radioactive decay of radioactive releases.
 These plant design characteristics will be the same for all the end states of the accident progression event tree.
 The analyst should be familiar with the specific plant design features (see Section 4) and accident phenomena (see Section 6) for the definition of end states of the accident progression event tree.

-10.8.
+10.10.
 Depending on the reactor technology, for the source term calculations, a combination of the listed approaches could also be used:

-- (a) Applying one of the 'integral' computer codes such as described in Annex II for water cooled reactors to a limited number of representative accident scenarios; - (b) Applying a fast-running source term code (see 'dedicated' code in Annex II) to a large number of accident scenarios; - (c) Applying detailed models or bounding estimates of source terms or transposition from another NPP to obtain preliminary results such as during the design phase.
+- (a) Applying one of the 'integral' computer codes such as described in Annex I for water cooled reactors to a limited number of representative accident scenarios; - (b) Applying a fast-running source term code (see 'dedicated' code in Annex I) to a large number of accident scenarios; - (c) Applying detailed models or bounding estimates of source terms or transposition from another NPP to obtain preliminary results such as during the design phase.

-10.9.
+10.11.
 The extent to which source term analysis needs to be carried out depends on the objectives and intended applications of the PSA.
-If the source term is to be used within Level 3 PSA, the characterization of the source term should be sufficiently detailed to be adequate as an input for Level 3 PSA consequences calculations (e.g. see Refs [48][46], [49]).
+If the source term is to be used within Level 3 PSA, the characterization of the source term should be sufficiently detailed to be adequate as an input for Level 3 PSA consequences calculations (e.g. see Refs [48], [46], [49]).
 The justification of the adequacy should be developed and documented.
 The analysis of off-site consequences will necessitate a detailed characterization of the release of radioactive material (i.e. a quantitative tracking of the core inventory of radioactive material at a detailed level) (see Ref.
 [50]).

-10.10.
+10.12.
 Noble gases, iodine and caesium are often selected as leading indicators of the overall radiological source term.
-Thus, there are many ways of specifying the attributes of a radiological source term17.
-However, it is important to specify these attributes at the beginning of the Level 2 PSA project (see 2.16-2.18).
+Thus, there are many ways of specifying the attributes of a radiological source term, including that different release categories may have the same source term (i.e. same amount and composition).
+However, it is important to specify these attributes at the beginning of the Level 2 PSA project (see 2.17-2.19).